1. Purpose of this methodology

 Changes to non-EU estimation

-We have continued to refine our methods using Home Office Borders and Immigration data, and we have updated several components, which are summarised below.
+We have continued to refine our methods using Home Office Borders and Immigration data, and we have updated several components, which are summarised as follows.

 We now calculate the recent arrival adjustment based on reason for migration rather than at the headline figure (all immigration).
 This is to reflect that different types of migrants have different behaviours.